markshannon/pep622-critique/README.md

 However, PEP 626 does not prohibit the above syntax, it merely assigns `response.status` to `HTTP_OK` regardless of the status and changing what was assumed to be a constant.

+## Analysis of the potential usefulness of PEP 626

+See ./stdlib_examples.md for detailed analysis.

+Searching the entire CPython Python code base (~630k LOC) shows *just one* case, where PEP 622 shows readibility advantages over much simpler alternatives.

 ## Alternative approaches

 The response to PEP 626 was positive, suggesting that there is demand for some additional syntax.